15 Incredible Hawaii Activities That Put Expensive Tours to Shame (And They Won’t Cost You a Cent)

 - Central location: Easy combination with other downtown attractions

-- Community events: First Friday and other cultural programming
+- Community events: First Friday and Friday Night Tempo programming

 Location: 250 South Hotel Street, 2nd Floor, Honolulu, HI 96813